chriscerie/roact-spring/docs/Hooks/useTrail.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# useSprings
+# useTrail

 ## Overview

-Creates multiple springs, each with its own config.
-Use it for static lists, etc.
+Creates multiple springs with a single config, each spring will follow the previous one.
+Use it for staggered animations.

 ### Either: declaratively overwrite values to change the animation